gleich/fgh/README.md

 1. Has it modified locally in a certain amount of time?
    > By default, this "amount of time" is 2 months.
 However, it can be changed with a flag!
 See `fgh clean --help` for more info.
-2. Has the repository been deleted permanently on GitHub?
+2. Has the repository been deleted on GitHub?

 If either of those conditions are met, `fgh` will ask you if you would like to remove the aforementioned repository.
 It'll additionally show you some information about the repository itself.